Canal Path Walks and Canal Info

 There was once a large body of water at Brimscombe known as Brimscombe Port.
 This was a trading port for the canal and home to some boat building companies.

-The canal heading east towards Chalford became narrower here so the larger and wider boats (trows) had to offload their cargo to smaller narrow boats that carried on up the valley through Chalford and on to Sapperton tunnel and beyond.
+The canal heading east towards Chalford became narrower here so the larger and wider boats (trows) from the Sharpness canal had to offload their cargo to smaller narrow boats that carried on up the valley through Chalford and on to Sapperton tunnel and beyond.

 Brimscombe Basin – Image from wikimapia

-Unfortunately Brimscombe port is now a huge flat area of concrete as it had become an industrial estate.
-This is in the process of being demolished.
+Unfortunately Brimscombe port is now a huge flat area of concrete as it had become an industrial estate that’s since been demolished.
 There are plans to redevelop the site with housing and to reinstate the canal basin but it needs a developer so it may take some time.

 electronics repair services in Nailsworth